airwick989/IBM-Fault-Localization-Work/README.md

 - Flask (Python)
   - Currently runs on port 5000 of the localhost (http://localhost:5000)
   - Is the backend of the coordinator module.
+#### Frontend Details
+- Main routing and app structure exists in [App.js](./Initial_Build/Main/client/src/App.js).
+- Main landing page is in [Home.js](./Initial_Build/Main/client/src/Home.js).
+- 'Home.js' primarily utilizes and displays the [FileUploader component](./Initial_Build/Main/client/src/components/FileUploader/index.js).
+- The FileUploader component  is responsible for displaying information, receiving user input, preliminary error-checking, and notifying the user of certain events.
+- After ensuring the uploaded files meet some specified criteria, it uploads the files to the correct endpoint in coordinator's backend (http://localhost:5000/upload) using an HTTP POST method.
+- It has error messages which may be returned to the user if the backend returns some error type.
+- Once the preliminary inputs are sent to the backend for classification and localization, the [Loading.js](./Initial_Build/Main/client/src/components/Loading/Loading.js)